release-flow/azure-pipelines-extension/extension/README.md

   kind: SemVer # or Milestone
 ```

-The [release-flow documentation](https://github.com/release-flow/release-flow#readme) provides a detailed description of the configuration file options.
+The core [release-flow documentation](https://github.com/release-flow/release-flow#readme) provides a detailed
+description of the configuration file options.

 ### Inputs